Bigpoint/slim-bootstrap3/README.md

 This file doesn't have to be at this location, it is just the default location.
 If you change it you have to adapt the example of the `www/index.php` that is shown later.

-The following structure has to be present:
+The following keys are possible but all optional (shown here with the default values):

 ~~~json
 {